Support Your Overall Health by Enhancing and Feeding Your Gut Bacteria.

 OR put granules straight into your mouth and swallow with water or juice.
 Mixing with other drinks or food will inhibit digestion.

-This formula is best taken 30 minutes before or after meals to allow for optimum digestion and bio-availability of these herbs.
+Immune Boost Herb Pack is best taken 30 minutes before or after meals to allow for optimum digestion and bio-availability of these herbs.
 The strength of the herbal formula is maximized when taken apart from other foods and drinks.

-This combination of herbs has an inherited synergy of the herbs working together.
+• This combination of herbs has an inherited synergy of the herbs working together.

-No unnecessary fillers – NO magnesium stearate.
+• No unnecessary fillers – NO magnesium stearate.

-Pacific Herbs sells only the highest quality concentrated herbal granules.
+• Pacific Herbs sells only the highest quality concentrated herbal granules.

-Our commitment: To provide the finest quality botanical supplements.
+• Our commitment: To provide the finest quality botanical supplements.

 Standardized quality control testing on each batch of raw herbs and formulas.
 Each product batch is tracked with lot numbers and expiration dates.
-Lot numbers correspond to “Certificates Of Analysis” otherwise known as “COA’s”. cGMP processing does not require COA’s.
+Lot numbers correspond to “Certificates Of Analysis” otherwise known as “COA’s”.

 Reishi mushroom contains complex sugars known as beta-glucans.
 Lab studies suggest that these compounds may help stop the growth of abnormal cells.
 When animals were fed beta-glucans, some cells of their immune system became more active.

-Limited data from clinical studies suggest reishi can strengthen immune response in humans.
+Data from clinical studies suggest reishi can strengthen immune response in humans.
 In addition, reishi mushrooms contain sterols that can act as precursors to hormones in the body, along with substances called triterpenes that may have blood pressure-lowering and anti-allergy effects.
 Reishi mushrooms have also been shown to slow blood clotting.